JannickWeisshaupt/OpenDFT/readme.md

 cd OpenDFT <br>
 ./main.py <br>

+Add following command to your ~/.bashrc in order to be able to open OpenDFT everywhere from the terminal

+alias OpenDFT=/directory/where/you/where/you/want/to/install/OpenDFT/main.py <br>

+Now you can start OpenDFT with the command "OpenDFT" in the terminal.

 For the full functionality of OpenDFT you also need to install scientific solid state packages that will perform the calculations.